MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-compliance-settings.md

 Text and custom channel messages to contacts don't use the `DoNotEmail`, `DoNotBulkEmail`, or `DoNotTrack` fields when evaluating consent.

 To learn more about transitioning from outbound marketing to real-time journeys here, visit [Consent management and double opt-in transition guidance](real-time-marketing-consent-transition.md)

-#### Preference centers

-A preference center is a form that allows a message recipient to review and update their current consent settings.
-Each compliance profile has its own preference center.
-When you create a new compliance profile, a default preference center is created that you can customize with your own branding.
-You can choose which purposes and topics appear on the preference center, allowing you to control what consent to show and collect on the form.
-The unsubscribe links in emails direct recipients to the preference center of the compliance profile chosen on the email they received.

-To learn more about preference centers, visit [Customer Insights - Journeys preference centers](real-time-marketing-preference-centers.md)

-> [!NOTE]
-> Currently, you can deactivate a compliance profile or contact point consent record.
-However, deactivated profiles and contact point consent records will still be used and enforced because existing journeys or messages sent may rely on them.
-Should you wish to update a user's consent, go to the contact point consent record itself and change the consent value.

 ## See also